 The marketing world has become extremely complex in recent years given the choices marketers now face to promote their products.
-Once you have developed a messaging strategy and embark on new marketing initiatives, how do you know which media/channel for advertising and promotion is the most cost effective and returns the highest ROI?
+Once you’ve developed a messaging strategy and begin new marketing initiatives, how do you know which channel for promotion is the most cost-effective and has the highest ROI?
 The fact is that you probably don’t.
-So, in order to tackle the complexity and conserve precious financial and human resources, you need to find out fast utilizing processes that limit initial investments until the method has been proven to be successful.
+So, in order to tackle messaging and conserve precious financial and human resources, you need to determine processes that limit up-front investments until the method has been proven to be successful.

-Agile marketing is about fast response to changing market dynamics, testing programs for ROI before full deployment, and conserving limited resources (both financial and human) for the most effective marketing activities.
+Agile marketing is about fast response to changing market dynamics, testing programs before full deployment, and conserving limited resources for effective marketing activities.
 According to Scott Brinker in his article the 5 meta-trends underlying almost all of modern marketing, agile marketing emphasizes: